 In 2000, Moore moved to Los Angeles, where he recorded the digitally-themed album, You Go Now.
 The lineup for that record was Moore, David Iscove on guitars, and Steve Tushar on loops and programming.
 During his westcoast stay, Moore briefly attended California Institute of the Arts, where he filmed a humorous documentary titled "Octember Revolution," which depicted an intervention at a gated community in California.
 He then moved to Costa Rica, where he appeared on Radio For Peace International, producing a bi-weekly activist radio program.
 Some of his work there was later released in the Internet-only album, Memory Hole 1.

 In 2004, Moore approached his third Chroma Key album by scouring public domain films looking for one that exuded a certain mood, intending to write a pseudo-sound track to it.
 The film he chose was "Age 13," an educational film from the 1950s, originally for use in public schools.
 He took the existing film, slowed it to half speed, and let it dictate the moods, textures and running times of the songs that he composed.
 The resulting album, Graveyard Mountain Home, included a DVD of the movie set to Moore's music.

 In 2015, Moore announced a campaign to fund new Chroma Key music through the crowdfunding platform Patreon.
-The campaign reached the predetermined milestone of $2,000 per song through pledges by fans, meaning that a new full-length album would be professionally recorded, produced and mixed.
-Moore said he planned to release about one home-recorded song per month for those who pledged, along with its associated bonus tracks and submixes, leading up to the album's release.
+The campaign reached the predetermined milestone of $2,000 per song, meaning a new full-length album would be professionally recorded, produced and mixed.
+Since then, Moore has released numerous demo songs for those who pledged, along with its associated bonus tracks and submixes.